 We all know that education is an extremely complex profession, on par with others like law, medicine, and accounting.
 It takes years of study and practice just to be competent, and much longer to master.
 No education policy is going to make our classes better overnight; no unit plan will transform our students into polite little scholars tomorrow, and no amount of teaching strategies will put food on their plates when they go home.
 There isn’t a magic wand we can wave to make our students more successful, and there isn’t a microwave in the world that can transform a can of industrial refried beans into abuelita’s frijoles refritos.

 Good teaching, like good refried beans, requires patience and persistence.
 We don’t need a revolution, but RE-evolution: continuous growth and improvement driven by the accumulated wisdom and dedicated efforts of highly accomplished professional educators.
 The 2017 IATE conference challenges us to REimagine our teaching–not because the teaching of English is broken, but because we must REimagine continuously to keep pushing our students, and ourselves, further tomorrow than we believed was possible yesterday.
 To that end, we seek proposals that will lead us to REdiscover strategies for the classroom, that will help us REthink what we can accomplish with our students, and that will help us to constantly REkindle our passion.
 Together, we can REimagine what it means to be a respected member of the most important profession in the world as we help REbuild the future–year by year, and student by student.

 The deadline to submit proposals was Monday, May 1, 2017.
 However, we continue to accept submissions on a rolling basis as things do come up, and some presenters occasionally must withdraw.
 In particular, we invite more proposals targeting early career educators and higher-ed educators.
-Proposals will be reviewed and invitations to presenters sent in May.
+To attend the conference, please visit our registration page.
+If you are interested in sponsoring the event, you can review the options here.
 Please contact Conference Chair Bill Curtin with questions.